 Vitamins and Supplements

-Omega-3 fatty acids (described above), folate, B-complex vitamins, N-Acetylcysteine and Sam-e are all natural to the human body (meaning they are already there to some degree) and have research supporting their use in mood disorders.
+Omega-3 fatty acids, folate, B-complex vitamins, N-Acetylcysteine and SAM-e are all natural to the human body (meaning they are already there to some degree) and have research supporting their use in mood disorders.
 Inositol is another supplement which can benefit bipolar depression.
 Consult your doctor before starting them as they need to be dosed correctly and can have side effects.

 Minerals are natural elements which may or may not be natural to the human body.
 Lithium is the most important mineral in the treatment of mood.
 It has been used for 0ver 50 years to relieve mania and depression, and is one of the only psychiatric treatments which can prevent suicide.
 Lithium’s health benefits were recognized long before this, as people throughout time have sought the healing powers of natural lithium bathes and spring waters.
 In fact, lithium’s benefits on the nerves made it a popular ingredient in early sodas (it was used in 7-up until 1949).
-Today we know that lithium needs to be carefully monitored to ensure safety, for too high a dose can be toxic.
+Recently the health benefits of low dose lithium have been rediscovered, but we’ve also learned that it needs to be carefully monitored: high doses can be toxic.

 Lithium’s benefits also led soda companies, including 7-Up and Coca Cola (in a version called Lithia Coke), to include it in their early recipes.